 Robinwood might still be standing today, had it not been destroyed by a devastating fire in the winter of 1923.
 For about a year after the fire, the Mapleton Civic Association, a forerunner of the Butler-Tarkington Neighborhood Association (BTNA), lobbied the City of Indianapolis to buy the Ketchams' land and make it into a community park.
 The nearby 300-acre Fairview Park had for many years been a popular recreational location for Mapleton residents, but in 1922, Fairview Park had been purchased by Irvington-based Butler College and would soon become the new campus of Butler University.
 Mapleton residents were concerned about no longer having a nearby park.

-The City of Indianapolis and the 78-year-old, widowed Flora Ketcham could not reach an agreement, so in 1924, Mrs. Ketcham split the acreage into fourteen building lots.
+The City of Indianapolis and the widowed 78-year-old Flora Ketcham could not reach an agreement, so in 1924, Mrs. Ketcham split the acreage into fourteen building lots.
 Fortunately, for the Wainwrights, the Cochrans, and the Achesons, four of those lots have been "home" for their families for nearly a century.
-Fortunately, for St. Margaret's Hospital Guild, the Wainwright-Cochran House will become "home” to the 57th Annual Decorators' Show House and Gardens this April and May.
+Fortunately, for St. Margaret's Hospital Guild, the Wainwright-Cochran House is "home” to the 57th Annual Decorators' Show House and Gardens in April and May of 2018.

 The history of the property and its owners was written by

 St. Margaret's Hospital Guild member Sharon Butsch Freeland.